t3rr11/Marvin-vSQLite/README.md

 If people see that they are a few kills behind Rank 1 in the clan for a specific ranking, they might play more to get Rank 1 and keep that Rank 1 position!

 Marvin is a great bot to have just to see who your most active members are, if you use the `~glory` command for example you might find people who you were not aware pvp'd much in your clan, so you could ask them to help you out?
-Same goes with raids and other activities!
+Or if you are curious who has or does not have a specific weapon you can use: `~item divinity` or `~!item divinity` to see who has what!

 **![GifExample](https://guardianstats.com/images/github/video.gif)**